ccorcos/elmish/README.md

 ## To Do

+- hot-key service for hiding and showing debug

+- theres a problem with star-list
+  - queries arent composable.
+  - we want to specify the query in the parent and the list should just have a fragment of a query.
+  - wherever the queries are composed, we can then do some simple http caching

+- listOf
+  - how to handle multiple dispatch handlers?
+- chatroom example
+  - graphql? falcor? express? meteor?

+- tutorial examples to js
 - time-travel import/export/save sequences
-- convert github example to js and use the new pattern
-- composable query component / github service
-- http side-effect caching component
-- list of components -- how to handle multiple dispatch handlers? should just compose them but...

 - performance, lazy, memoize